altanner/graphical-data-apps/site-build/content/posts/04charts.md

 ```
 (Note that the `color` argument is spelled in International English!)
 Save, and notice the changes.

-## Exercise: building a prettier visualisation
+## Exercise: building a better visualisation
-{{< admonition type="question" title="Exercise 2: Prettier visuals" open=true >}}
+{{< admonition type="question" title="Exercise 2: better visuals" open=true >}}
 So far, we have a chart which expresses three things: the life expectancy, GDP and continent of the countries in our dataset.
-In this exercise, we are adding arguments to `px.scatter()`, to include further data
+In this exercise, we are adding arguments to `px.scatter()`, to include further data.
+(Here, when we say "assign", it means to use the equals sign to "put something into" a variable; for example `dog="fido"` is assigning the string `"fido"` to a variable called `dog`.)
 1. We can control the size of points.
-Add a parameter called `size`, and assign the column `"CO2 per capita"` to it (note that any dataframe column name is a string).
+Add a parameter called `size`, and assign the column name `"CO2 per capita"` to it (note that any dataframe column name is a string).
 2. Our mouse-over is not very useful right now.
-Add a parameter called `hover_name`, and assign the column `"Country"` to it.
+Add a parameter called `hover_name`, and assign `"Country"` to it.
 3. The chart can use the vertical space a bit better.
-Add a parameter called `height`, and give an integer value to this in pixels (choose a height suitable for your screen; for me, `height=650` fits best, but for you it might be different.
+Add a parameter called `height`, and give an integer value to this in pixels (choose a height suitable for your screen; for me, `height=650` fits best, but for you it might be different).
 4. Finally, let's add trendlines for each continent.
 Add the parameter `trendline`, and assign `"lowess"` (Locally Weighted Scatterplot Smoothing) as the line-building method.
 {{< /admonition >}}

-{{< admonition type="warning" title="Solution to Exercise 2" open=false >}}
+{{< admonition type="warning" title="Exercise 2 solution" open=false >}}
 Your Streamlit script should look similar to this:
 ```Python
 import streamlit as st